My trolley

 Timber will be harvested from a certified forest, transported by a certified harvester and haulier, delivered to the certified sawmill, then delivered to certified merchant and eventually lands in the hands of the customer – all in an unbroken chain of custody.

-Jewson holds certificates for both the two main schemes for chain of custody - FSC ® C014608 (Forest Stewardship Council ®) and PEFC (Programme for the Endorsement of Forest Certification), although there are other certificates available.
+Jewson holds certificates for both the two main schemes for chain of custody - FSC ® C014608 (Forest Stewardship Council ®) and PEFC (PEFC/16.37.039) (Programme for the Endorsement of Forest Certification), although there are other certificates available.